chaos-polymtl/lethe/doc/source/examples/multiphysics/rayleigh-benard-convection/rayleigh-benard-convection.rst

 .. note::
     This example uses an adaptive time-stepping method, where the time-step is modified during the simulation to keep the maximum value of the CFL condition below a given threshold (0.5 here).
-Using ``output control = time``, and ``output time frequency = 25`` the simulation results are written every 25 s.
+Using ``output control = iteration``, and ``output frequency = 100`` the simulation results are written every 100 iteration regardless of the time steps.

 .. note::
     Note that the heating process is slow, and the velocity magnitudes are small inside the fluid.
 Hence, we expect large time-steps and a long simulation.